blakethom8/cool-mint/docs/05-guides/06-development-workflow.md

 The schema definitions are crucial as they form the contract between your API and its clients, ensuring data consistency and providing automatic API documentation.

-## Building Your AI Pipelines
+## Building Your AI Workflows

-With your events and schemas defined, you can begin creating the pipelines that will process these events.
-In `app/pipelines/`, create a new directory for each major functionality area.
-Each pipeline should be composed of focused, reusable nodes that handle specific aspects of processing.
+With your events and schemas defined, you can begin creating the workflows that will process these events.
+In `app/workflows/`, create a new directory for each major functionality area.
+Each workflow should be composed of focused, reusable nodes that handle specific aspects of processing.

-For example, a document analysis pipeline might include:
+For example, a document analysis workflow might include:

 - Text extraction node
 - Classification node